tuxtof/xi-iot-lab/lab/edge.rst

 .. figure:: ../images/getting_started_add_edge.png

-3. Give your edge device a meaningful name, e.g. **iot-lab-<your_initials>**.
-For Jane Doe, you could use **iot-lab-janed**.
+3. Give your edge device a meaningful name, e.g. **nextlabXX**.
-4. Enter the provided edge device's serial number, as per the **Lab Groups** page available in the left sidebar.
+4. Enter the provided edge device's serial number, as per the list provided by the presenters.
 Please make sure the serial is entered **EXACTLY** as shown, including case-sensitivity.
 5. Enter the provided edge device's IP address.
 6. Enter the lab network's subnet mask (**255.255.255.0**).
 7. Enter the lab network's gateway (**192.168.50.1**).